Observation of In-ice Askaryan Radiation from High-Energy Cosmic Rays

-To compare the observed event yield with expected non-physics processes, we construct a post-unblinding background estimate for three classes of backgrounds.
-Each is assumed to be a Poisson process over the analyzed livetime; details are given in the End Matter and in Ref.~\cite{supmat-arxiv}.
-First, the background rate from thermal-noise triggers is estimated at $0.14^{+0.05}_{-0.03}$ events using the procedure of Ref.~\cite{ara-lowthresh-analysis}.
+\textsl{Background estimate}--- To compare the observed event yield with expected nonphysics processes, we construct a postunblinding background estimate for three classes of backgrounds.
+Each is assumed to be a Poisson process over the analyzed live time.
+First, the background rate from thermal noise triggers is estimated at $0.14^{+0.05}_{-0.03}$ events using the procedure of Ref.~\cite{ara-lowthresh-analysis}.
 Second, the background rate from distant near-horizon sources leaking into the zenith region of interest is extrapolated from a zenith control region including the TIR angle.
-It is conservatively estimated at $0.15 \pm {0.04} \, \mathrm{(stat.)}\,{}^{+0.07}_{-0.03}\,\mathrm{(syst.)}$ events; an alternative modeling approach reduces this rate by a factor of $\approx$ 3 \cite{supmat-arxiv}.
+It is conservatively estimated at $0.15 \pm {0.04} \, \mathrm{(stat.)}\,{}^{+0.07}_{-0.03}\,\mathrm{(syst.)}$ events; an alternative modeling approach reduces this rate by a factor of $\approx$ 3.
 The statistical and systematic components arise, respectively, from the event yield in the control region and from uncertainties on the zenith angle reconstruction.
-Third, signals from on-surface sources within $\approx$ 250\,m of A5 can enter the zenith region of interest through evanescent coupling with the ice \cite{Jackson_EM}.
-Using control samples enriched in known on-surface activity, we find that such processes typically produce time-clustered triggers of which only a small fraction ($\lesssim$10\%) are as impulsive as the passing events.
-Assuming these samples to be representative, we find a Feldman-Cousins upper limit on the rate of 0.12 events at 95\% confidence level for the population of time-unclustered on-surface background events with impulsivity similar to the passing events \footnote{ The impulsivity is quantified by the ratio of maximum instantaneous signal power to mean signal power, with signal power given by the magnitude-square of the analytic signal.
+Third, signals from on-surface sources within $\approx$ 250\,m of A5 can enter the zenith region of interest through evanescent coupling with the ice~\cite{Jackson_EM}.
+Using control samples enriched in known on-surface activity, we find that such processes typically produce time-clustered triggers, of which only a small fraction ($\lesssim$10\%) are as impulsive as the passing events.
+The impulsivity is quantified by the ratio of maximum instantaneous signal power to mean signal power~ \footnote{ In this calculation, signal power is given by the magnitude square of the analytic signal.
 To reduce the correlation of impulsivity with signal-to-noise ratio, this calculation is only applied to the 50\% of the recorded trace closest to the peak.}.
+Assuming these samples to be representative, we find a Feldman-Cousins upper limit on the rate of 0.12 events at 95\% confidence level for the population of time-unclustered on-surface background events with impulsivity similar to the passing events.
 Modeling systematic uncertainties for on-surface sources contribute $\approx$ 25\% of this upper limit, with the remainder due to the statistical uncertainty.

 The observed event yield represents an excess over the combined background estimate at a significance of $5.1\,\sigma$, assessed from the distribution of the profile-likelihood ratio test statistic~\cite{pdg-statistics} under the background-only hypothesis.
 If impulsivity information is not explicitly used in the background estimate, the significance is $3.5\,\sigma$.